tsnellgrove/dark_castle3/doc/to_do.md

 					- DONE: create descript_dict entry (in dynamic section) for Enter method
 					- DONE: test
 					- INPROC: update throne_mach result to change descript_key
-						- TBD: create new AddObjToRoomResult class with descript update; pass obj throne
+						- DONE: create new AddObjToRoomResult class with descript update; pass obj throne
-						- TBD: in mk_def_pkl.py, update class referenced by Result and by Mach
+						- DONE: in mk_def_pkl.py, update class referenced by Result and by Mach
-						- TBD: test
+						- DONE: test
 						- TBD: clean-up
 						- NOTE: this is another case that drives a fix / modularization of Machs!
 			- TBD: clean-up (Switch class and mk_def_pkl)